madelinegarrett/Lab-8-StatsSloths/README.md

 ## Team Section
 * Main Question: Would the number of crime related deaths and injuries in Denver decrease if guns were harder to obtain?

+* Question Importance:

+* Conclusion: Our data showed that among people who are involved in a police confrontation, those who have a gun and are more likely to be injured or killed than those who do not have a gun.
+Therefore, making guns harder to obtain would decrease the number of people with guns, which in turn would decrease the number of crime related deaths and injuries.

+* Recommendation:

 ```{r}
 shootings <- read_csv("denver_police_officer_involved_shootings.csv")